blues/app-accelerators/84-remote-cabinet-backup-battery-sentinel/README.md

 | ABS enclosure, IP54 or better (e.g. [Hammond 1591XXTSFLBK](https://www.hammfg.com/part/1591XXTSFLBK), ~123 × 83 × 61 mm) | 1 | Houses the Notecarrier CX assembly inside the cabinet.
 The 1591XXTSFLBK provides ample internal volume for the board stack and wiring, with a clear polycarbonate lid for visual status checks without opening.
 Add cable glands for the antenna pigtail, thermistor probe, shunt wires, and power leads. |
 | Thermal adhesive tape (e.g., 3M 8810) | 1 | Affixes the thermistor probe firmly to the battery case surface for accurate temperature readings. |

-All Blues hardware ships with an active SIM including 500 MB of data and 10 years of service — no activation fees, no monthly commitment.
+All Blues hardware ships with an active SIM including 500 MB of data and 10 years of service: no activation fees, no monthly commitment.

 ### Safety and Installation Requirements (Read Before Wiring)